 - Mold Inspection Report- A written report including the inspectors findings, summary of the sampling results, the inspectors final conclusions and recommendations will be sent to you as one final comprehensive report.
 If your mold inspector concludes that a professional mold remediation is needed, he will provide you with a detailed scope of work upon request.

 In the event that a mold inspection uncovers a mold problem in your New Jersey home, your mold inspector will provide you with a recommended scope of work for mold remediation to safely and effectively address the mold and prevent its recurrence.

 Need a Mold Assessment in Your New Jersey Area?

 At Mastertech Environmental, our mold inspectors are fully certified and have the necessary tools, training and experience to conduct a thorough assessment of your New Jersey home for mold.
-Our technicians use the most advanced tools and technology to ensure an accurate and thorough mold inspection.
+When searching for the right mold inspector to assess your New Jersey home for mold, you need to pay close attention to the mold assessment process.
+Our mold inspectors use the most advanced tools and technology to ensure an accurate and thorough mold inspection.
 Each mold inspection includes a full visual assessment, moisture mapping with thermal imaging cameras and moisture meters, mold testing, a complete lab report and a full detailed report of findings.
 If an elevated mold presence is confirmed, we will develop a recommended scope of work for mold remediation that will be tailored to your specific mold removal needs.
 If you are looking to schedule a professional mold assessment in New Jersey, call Mastertech today.
 1-800-310-3226